The Minimal UV-induced Effective QCD Axion Theory

 {\bf Summary:} Considering that the UV-induced effective operators generate the necessary couplings before the PQ symmetry breaking, and any low-scale couplings to the SM are restricted to the Yukawa sector, we proposed three minimal natural axion models.
 They might provide a connection between the QCD-axions and mediators around the GUT/string scales.
 We found that the PQ symmetry breaking scale could be about $10^{15}$ GeV, higher than the classical QCD dark matter axion window but possible when the anthropic window is considered.
 We also proposed the experimet to test these scenarios.
 And if the dark matter axion is discovered, it seems that we might live in an atypical Hubble volume.

 {\bf Acknowledgments:} We would like to thank Pierre Sikivie, Nick Houston and Xin Zhang for helpful discussions.
-Y.G. is supported by the Institute of High Energy Physics, CAS, under the grant no.~Y95461A0U2 and in part by no.~Y7515560U1.
-T. L. is supported by the Projects 11847612 and 11875062 supported by the National Natural Science Foundation of China, the Key Research Program of Frontier Science, CAS.
-Q. Y. is supported by the Natural Science Foundation of China under grant no. 11875148 and is funded in part by the Gordon and Betty Moore Foundation through grant GBMF6210.
+Y.G. is supported by Grant No. Y95461A0U2, Institute of High Energy Physics, CAS, by No. 12150010 supported by the National Natural Science Foundation of China, and in part by the Ministry of Science and Technology of China (2020YFC2201601).
+T.L. is supported by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, and No. 12047503 supported by the National Natural Science Foundation of China, as well as by the Key Research Program of the Chinese Academy of Sciences, Grant NO. XDPB15.
+Q.Y. is supported by the National Natural Science Foundation of China under Grant No. 11875148, No. 12150010 and is funded in part by the Gordon and Betty Moore Foundation through Grant GBMF6210.